codelucas/vsummarize/README.rst

     >>> import vsummarize

-    >>> meta_data = vsummarize.summarize('http://youtube.com/watch?v=...', 'summarized.mp4')
+    >>> data = vsummarize.summarize('http://youtube.com/watch?v=...', output='shorter.mp4')

-After this command, the physical summarized mp4 is now in whatever path you saved it into.
-We return some meta_data incase you need it.
+After this command, the physical summarized mp4 is now in the output path you provided.
+We return some meta data incase you need it.

-Timestamps from youtube comments, important b/c our algorithm generates summaries via the comments
+Timestamps from youtube comments are included and are important b/c our algorithm generates summaries via the comments and their timestamps.

 .. code-block:: pycon